MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/pre_processing.rst

     .. where N = the number of [X, Y, Z] time-series (planes)

-Following the recommendation described in :ref:`recommended_install` all necessary functions should already be on your MATLAB path.
+Following the recommendation described in :ref:`recommended-install` all necessary functions should already be on your MATLAB path.
 If an error is encountered, such as:

 .. code-block:: MATLAB